 “For [poet and painter Lucebert (1924–1994)] and the rest of his generation, beauty had become something unfathomable,” he writes.
 “The old trinity of truth, goodness and beauty was no more.
 Their experience of the aesthetic had been upset by a crippling awareness of futility.”

 The political and economic situation in Europe today has even raised questions of whether the world is, in some way, in the midst of the Third World War.
-Radicalization, uncertain economic situation, masses of fleeing people and threatening environmental issues create an atmosphere in which it perhaps wouldn’t be a surprise if the notion of beauty would still be neglected.
-If beauty were rejected during the years in which design was understood to carry an aura of luxury, why would beauty bear any more meaning now, when design has taken a leap towards contributing to societal challenges?
+Radicalization, uncertain economic situation, masses of fleeing people and threatening environmental issues create an atmosphere in which it perhaps wouldn’t be a surprise if the notion of beauty was still neglected.
+If beauty was rejected during the years in which design was understood to carry an aura of luxury, why would it bear any more meaning now, when design has taken a leap towards contributing to societal challenges?

-Against the odds, the notion of beauty actually is reviving in design and architecture within generations that were not directly affected by the World Wars of the 1900’s.
+Against the odds, the notion of beauty actually is reviving in design and architecture within generations that were not directly affected by the 20th century World Wars.
 Often today, the notion is also attached to societal and political contexts of design.

 In 2015, Biennale Internationale Design St. Étienne in France brought together ten exhibitions around the theme ‘Les Sens du Beau — Experience of Beauty.’
 Especially ‘Hypervital,’ an exhibition curated by Benjamin Loyauté, dug deep into social and political issues.
 In 2016, also the Smithsonian Design Museum Cooper Hewitt in New York set the focus of Cooper Hewitt Design Triennial into the theme of ‘Beauty.’